 1. Find the right secured credit card for you

 There are many secured card options, so consider which type of secured card you need.
 Our guide to secured credit cards can help you do just that.
 Just like travel and cashback cards come with different strengths, secured cards can bring different perks to the table as well.

 Here are a few types of cards you might like:

 You already have to put down a security deposit to open a secured card.
-To avoid paying more money up front, a no-annual-fee card is a great choice.
+To avoid paying more money up front, compare some of the best no-annual-fee cards.

 Secured cards aren’t exactly cheap — it’s not uncommon for providers to require deposits of $250, $300 or even $500.
 If you don’t anticipate spending much with your card, consider a low-deposit card.
 You can build credit without tying up a lot of money in your deposit.